What are kettlebells?

 Having a lighter and a heavier bell gives beginners the option to work on technique first, and heavier sets later.

 Folks who have been sedentary for a long time may happily start lighter; more experienced strength athletes may prefer to go heavier.
-HardStyle magazine (pdf) has a section each month on how to pick a size appropriate for any level.
+This article explains how to to pick a size appropriate for any level.

 Almost more critical than the right starting weight is quality of the bell.